rathaumons/pyppbox/docs/examples/example_08.rst

-Example 8: Use Real-time Evaluation Tools
+Example 8: Use real-time evaluation tools
 =========================================

 - **Description**: Use :class:`MyEVA` to evaluate result in real-time.